afni/afni_doc/background_install/install_instructs/substep_intro.rst

      echo $0

-#. **Don't** forget the system check in the "Evaluate" stage.
-Try
+#. **Do** the system check in the "Evaluate" stage.
+Try any
-   whatever the is recommended in its "Please Fix" section.
+   recommendations in its "Please Fix" section.

 #.
 If you run into any problems, please just ask a clear question on
    the `Message Board